Henry B. Quinby

 Henry Brewer Quinby (June 10, 1846 – February 8, 1924) was an American physician, businessman, and Republican politician in the U.S. state of New Hampshire.
 He was the 52nd governor of New Hampshire from 1909 to 1911 and served in the New Hampshire House of Representatives and the New Hampshire Senate.

 Early life

 Quinby was born in Biddeford, Maine to Thomas and Jane E. (Brewer) Quinby.
 He earned a bachelor's degree from Bowdoin College in 1869 and an A.M. degree from Bowdoin in 1872.
 In 1880, he graduated from the National Medical College in Washington, D.C.

 Political career

-He served in the New Hampshire House of Representatives from 1887-1888 and in the New Hampshire Senate from 1889–1890.
+He served in the New Hampshire House of Representatives from 1887 to 1888 and in the New Hampshire Senate from 1889 to 1890.
 He was on the New Hampshire Executive Council in 1891 and 1892.
 In 1893, he was a delegate to the Republican National Convention.
 Quinby was chairman of the 1896 State Republican Convention.

 He was elected as a Republican candidate to the office of governor in 1908.
 After leaving office, he retired from politics.

 He died in 1924 in New York City.